 Non-US Citizens (including Permanent Residents) who would like to serve as a Teaching Assistant are recommended to take the Test of Oral Proficiency.
 Before our Department can offer a Teaching Assistantship to any student, they must have passed this exam.

 Almost all of our doctorate statistics graduate students receive financial support in the form of Teaching Assistants, Research Assistantships, and University and Extramural Fellowships.
 The support is usually for 4 years and may include registration fees and non-resident tuition.
 United States citizens and permanent residents who receive non-resident tuition for their first year are expected to establish California residency by their second year.

 All applicants are strongly encouraged to apply for fellowships from outside sources (NSF, Javits, etc.) and UCLA special fellowship (listed with the application) that they qualify for.

 Due to our limited funds, Master’s students are not guaranteed funding or assistantships.
 There is a chance that they can get some, but it is not guaranteed.

-Please submit the following items to the UCLA Graduate Division by December 15th for PhD applicants and by February 1st for MS applicants.
+Please upload the following items to the UCLA Graduate Division application by December 10th for PhD applicants and by February 1st for MS applicants.